defenseunicorns/leapfrogai/website/content/en/docs/dev-with-lfai-guide/dev_guide.md

 The LeapfrogAI API is an OpenAI-compatible API, meaning that the endpoints built out within the LeapfrogAI API as what is found within the OpenAI API. **Note:** Not all endpoints/functionality in OpenAI is implemented in LeapfrogAI.
 To see what endpoints are implemented in your deployment, reference the [Quick Start](https://docs.leapfrog.ai/docs/local-deploy-guide/quick_start/#checking-deployment) guide for how to check the API reference.

-## Using the OpenAI SDK with LeapfrogAI
+## Basic Usage of the OpenAI SDK with LeapfrogAI

 ### OpenAI API Reference